 Finding Health Care-related Volunteer Opportunities

-Volunteering in a health care-related opportunity or organization will benefit you in addition to enhancing your medical school application.
-It’s a chance to see if you enjoy working in the health or medical field, network with like-minded peers, take on increased responsibility and leadership roles, and build your resume.
+Volunteering in a health care-related setting will enhance your medical school application, but more importantly it’s a chance to see if you enjoy working in the medical field.

 Where can I find out about opportunities?

 If you are still in school, your first step should be to talk to your academic or pre-health advisor.
-Also, check to see if there is an office of community service or student activities on campus that maintains a website or database.
-Be sure to join premed or service clubs since they’re one of the best ways to hear about volunteer openings, make friends, and find out about opportunities, conferences, resources, and research positions for premeds.
+Also, check to see if there is an office of community service or student activities on campus that can help connect you with a position.
+Be sure to join premed or service clubs since they’re one of the best ways to hear about volunteer openings, make friends, and find out about other opportunities for premeds.
 You can also contact hospitals, clinics, labs, research facilities, charities, foundations, or other organizations directly as many have volunteer opportunities listed online.

 What types of volunteer experiences are best?

-Although you’ll benefit from almost any type of volunteer experience, it’s best to find a health care-related opportunity.
-You want to search for an opportunity that genuinely interests you so that you’ll enjoy the experience, be motivated to stick with it, and learn from it.
-You may need to try a few different volunteer experiences until you discover one that will be a good long-term fit, but don’t do something just because you think it will “look good.”
-When you talk about your experiences during medical school interviews, it will be easier if you’re passionate and invested in the health care work in which you’ve participated.
+Although you’ll benefit from almost any type of volunteer experience, it’s best to find at least one health care-related opportunity.
+You want to search for something that genuinely interests you so that you’ll enjoy the experience, be motivated to stick with it, and learn from it.
+You may need to try a few different volunteer experiences until you discover one that will be a good long-term fit, but don’t do something just because you think it will look good to medical schools.
+When you talk about your experiences during medical school interviews, it will be easier if you’re passionate and invested in the volunteer work in which you’ve participated.
+Examples of volunteer experiences that current medical students listed on their medical school applications can be found on .
+This resource showcases how your volunteer experiences can demonstrate the core competencies and make you stand out to admissions officers on your application.

 Is it better to have one on-going experience, or many different experiences?